nmenant/ci-cd-env-setup/README.md

 They are used in the 2 default jenkins pipeline.
 You still need to update a few variables based on your env:

 * you need to update minishift_ip with the IP of your minishift cluster.
-You can get this information with the command *minishift ip*
+You can get this information with the command

+      minishift ip
-* you need to update minishift_token with the token you'll get by creating a service account allowed to do API calls in your minishift project (<https://docs.openshift.com/container-platform/3.10/rest_api/index.html> - right now there is a bug in the doc, it's *oc policy add-role-to-user admin system:serviceaccount:test:robot* and not *oc policy add-role-to-user admin system:serviceaccounts:test:robot*)
+* you need to update minishift_token with the token you'll get by creating a service account allowed to do API calls in your minishift project (<https://docs.openshift.com/container-platform/3.10/rest_api/index.html> - right now there is a bug in the doc, it's

+      oc policy add-role-to-user admin system:serviceaccount:test:robot and not *oc policy add-role-to-user admin system:serviceaccounts:test:robot*)
 * you need to update cluster_ips with the cluster of your BIG-IPs.
 You can put a single IP for a standalone deployment

+      curl -X PUT -d cluster_ip http://127.0.0.1:8500/v1/kv/tenanta/ADC-Services/cluster-nicolas/cluster_ips
-* if you changed the default credentials of your BIG-IP, you'll need to also update cluster_credentials
+* if you changed the default credentials of your BIG-IP, you'll need to also update cluster_credentials.
-* consul credentials have the format of "username:password"
+Consul credentials have the format of "username:password"

+      curl -X PUT -d username:password tenanta/ADC-Services/cluster-nicolas/cluster_credentials

 Update those values accordingly to your infrastructure

-    To check a key value:
+    # To check a key value:
     curl http://127.0.0.1:8500/v1/kv/tenanta/ADC-Services/cluster-nicolas/cluster_ips?raw
-    IMPORTANT:
+    # IMPORTANT:
-    Consul encodes values per default in base64.
-To optain a non base64 value the GET request has to end with "?raw" If "?raw" is not appendd then Consul will respond with a json blob and an base64 encoded value.
+    # Consul encodes values per default in base64.
+To optain a non base64 value the GET request has to end with "?raw"
+    # If "?raw" is not appendd then Consul will respond with a json blob and an base64 encoded value.

-    To update the value of a key:
+    # To update the value of a key:
     curl -X PUT -d "value" http://127.0.0.1:8500/v1/kv/tenanta/ADC-Services/cluster-nicolas/cluster_ips

-    To update the BIG-IP credentials:
+    # To update the BIG-IP credentials:
     curl -X PUT -d username:password tenanta/ADC-Services/cluster-nicolas/cluster_credentials